-European Partnerships15 are a key implementation tool of Horizon Europe, bringing the European Commission and stakeholders together to address some of Europe's most pressing challenges, through coordinated research and innovation initiatives.
+European Partnerships13 are a key implementation tool of Horizon Europe, bringing the European Commission and stakeholders together to address some of Europe's most pressing challenges, through coordinated research and innovation initiatives.
 By bringing private and public partners together, the Partnerships help to avoid the fragmentation of investments and contribute to improve the efficiency of the research and innovation landscape in the EU.

-The 23 June 2021 saw the officialization of the CCAM Partnership16 with the signature of the Memorandum of Understanding between the European Commission and the CCAM Association, who gathers the CCAM stakeholder community.
-The CCAM Partnership aims to promote and facilitate pre-competitive research on Connected, Cooperative and Automated Mobility (CCAM), by bringing together the different actors of the CCAM value chain, and by mapping the upcoming R&I challenges, which have been commonly defined in the Strategic Research and Innovation Agenda (SRIA).
+The 23 June 2021 saw the officialization of the CCAM Partnership14 with the signature of the Memorandum of Understanding between the European Commission and the CCAM Association, who gathers the CCAM stakeholder community.
+The CCAM Partnership aims to promote and facilitate precompetitive research on Connected, Cooperative and Automated Mobility (CCAM), by bringing together the different actors of the CCAM value chain, and by mapping the upcoming R&I challenges, which have been commonly defined in the Strategic Research and Innovation Agenda (SRIA).
 The general objectives of the CCAM Partnership are:

-- Increasing safety in road transport. - Ensuring inclusive mobility and goods access for all. - Reducing negative impacts from road transport on environment.
+- Increasing safety in road transport. - Ensuring inclusive mobility and goods access for all. - Reducing negative impacts from road transport on environment. - Strengthening competitiveness of European industries. - Capitalising knowledge to accelerate development and deployment of CCAM solutions.